How to Deploy Fonts Using Intune: 3 Ways

 • Path: Provide the location of C:\windows\fonts and the name of the font file to detect.

-Create one rule for each font file to detect all fonts under C:\windows\fonts directory.
+Create one rule for each font file to detect all fonts under the C:\windows\fonts directory.
 For example:

 • Rule type: File